AutumnMooncat/CardAugments/README.md

 # Chimera Cards
 ### Overview
 Chimera Cards aims to add extra flavour to runs by adding modifiers to cards that change how they work.
-Instead of seeing the same Cleave every time, you may instead find a Searing Cleave which can be upgraded any number of times, or perhaps a Bludgeoning Cleave which costs much more, but deals perportionally more damage as well!
+Instead of seeing the same Cleave every time, you may instead find a Searing Cleave which can be upgraded any number of times, or perhaps a Bludgeoning Cleave which costs much more, but deals proportionally more damage as well!

 ### Features
 Chimera Cards comes packaged with 100+ modifiers that are split into different rarities.
 By default, some modifiers are more likely to be seen than others, with rarer cards being more likely to see rarer modifiers.